Our Kuroki denim jacket: how to rethink a men's classic?

 (Credits: Heddels )

-We even see that nowadays, if a brand decides to make an original denim jacket, it will probably turn to something even more retro, with models that are directly inspired by the work clothes of previous centuries. .
+We even see that nowadays, if a brand decides to make an original denim jacket, it will probably turn to something even more retro, with models that are directly inspired by work clothes from previous centuries...
 Very nice, but really not the most accessible.

-In short, for more than a century, nothing has really changed: large jeans buttons adorn the front of the jacket, there are still these orange seams derived from jeans, and these flap pockets on the chest …
+In short, for over a century, nothing has really changed: there are big jeans buttons that adorn the front of the jacket, there are still those orange stitching derived from jeans, and those flap pockets on the chest...

 Our mission: to create the denim jacket of our time